dossma/BrusselsParking/README.md

 - Park & Ride
 - Other

-Each parking lot has 3 attributes:
+Each parking spot has 3 attributes:
 - category
 - address
 - comment

 In the `comment` attribute, information on fees and/or the "parking zone" is given.
-Brussels residents know that each street parking lot is assigned to a parking zone which represents certrain parking conditions.
+Brussels residents know that each street parking lot is assigned to a parking zone which underly certrain parking conditions.

 ## Get started